linux-lock/bpflock/README.md

 ### 2.2 Semantics

-bpflock tries to keep the security semantics simple without introducing complex policies.
-It uses a simple `profile` model to restrict access to some Linux features. bpflock supports three different profiles to broadly cover the security spectrum:
+bpflock keeps the security semantics simple.
+It support three declarative profiles models to broadly cover the security sepctrum, and restrict access to specific Linux features.

 * `profile`:
-  - `allow|none|privileged` : they are the same, they defined the least secure profile.
-In this profile access is allowed for all processes and it logged which is useful for security events.
+  - `allow|none|privileged` : they are the same, they define the least secure profile.
+In this profile access is logged and allowed for all processes, useful for security events.
-  - `baseline` : minimal restricive profile that allows access to only processes that are in the initial pid namespace.
+  - `baseline` : minimal restricive profile, only programs in the initial pid namespace are allowed access.
   - `restricted` : heavily restricted profile where access is denied for all processes.

 * `Allowed` or `blocked` operations/commands:

-  If running under a `baseline` profile, then a list of allowed or blocked commands can be specified where subsys maps to the corresponding bpf subsystem providing the protection.
+  Under the `baseline` profile, a list of allowed or blocked commands can be specified that will be applied to the type of security protection.
-  - `--subsys-allow` : comma-separated list of allowed operations.
+  - `--protection-allow` : comma-separated list of allowed operations.
 Valid under `baseline` profile, this is useful for applications that are too specific and require privileged operations, it will reduce the use of the `allow | privileged` profile and offer a case-by-case definitions.
-  - `--subsys-block` : comma-separated list of blocked operations.
-Valid under `baseline` profile, it is useful to achieve a more `restricted` profile.
+  - `--protection-block` : comma-separated list of blocked operations.
+Valid under `baseline` profile, useful to achieve a more `restricted` profile.
 The other way from `restricted` to `baseline` is not supported.

 For bpf security examples check [bpflock configuration examples](https://github.com/linux-lock/bpflock/tree/main/deploy/configs/)